ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 ### Utility

 To simulate a challenging utility task, we choose the multiple binary classification tasks to evaluate the protected feature's utility.
 For CelebA dataset, we classify all 40 attributes all at once.
-For the LFW dataset, we choose 10 out of 73 attributes. lay around with these options in `evaluate.py` and `metrics.py` to customize as you like!
+For the LFW dataset, we choose 10 out of 73 attributes.
+Play around with these options in `evaluate.py` and `metrics.py` to customize as you like!